 Is this your first time riding in the Bike to Beat Cancer?
 We are excited to have you join us for this one-day cycling event!

-The Bike to Beat Cancer team is here to ensure you have a wonderful experience, whether you are riding 35, 65 or 100 miles or in the 5-mile Family Ride.
+The Bike to Beat Cancer team is here to ensure you have a wonderful experience, whether you are riding 15, 35, 65 or 100 miles, cruising the 5-mile Family Ride or spinning your miles as a spin rider.
 We would like to provide you with some tips and answers to frequently asked questions about the Bike to Beat Cancer.

 When you sign up to participate in the Bike to Beat Cancer, you commit to helping make a difference for the thousands of people in the community touched by cancer each year.
 This means raising funds that will help with prevention and early detection initiatives, survivorship and clinical research at Norton Cancer Institute.

-Riders commit to raising at least $400, while survivors who are riding commit to raising at least $100.
+Riders commit to reaching a minum fundraising goal based on participant type.
 Riders participating in the Family Ride are encouraged but not required to fundraise.
 Those who raise $1,000 or more become a Champion, receiving a special jersey and wristband to wear the day of the ride.
-In 2016, more than 75 people raised enough to become Champions.
+In 2017, more than 85 people raised enough to become Champions.

 The Bike to Beat Cancer route will be posted about one month before the event.
 However, we recommend you do not try to ride the route before the event, as you will not have the safety team and support that will be provided on the day of the event.